deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 * Query generator model is used to fill query template with candidate entities and relations (to find valid combinations of entities and relations for query template).
 Query Generation model uses Wikidata HDT file.
 Query Generation Online model uses Wikidata Query Service.

-Use the model
+How Do I: Using KBQA In CLI & Python
 -------------

-Any pre-trained model can be used for inference from both Command Line Interface (CLI) and Python.
+Any pre-trained model in DeepPavlov Library can be used for inference from both Command Line Interface (CLI) and Python.
 Before using the model make sure that all required packages are installed using the command:

 .. code:: bash